General Notes

 Migraine prophylaxis should be reviewed every 6 to 12 months and consideration given to a trial reduction.

-Following specialist advice, candesartan and sodium valproate may be considered for migraine prophylaxis.
-Neither drug is licensed for this indication, however such use is referenced in national guidelines.
+Following specialist advice, sodium valproate may be considered for migraine prophylaxis.
+Sodium valproate is not licensed for this indication, however such use is referenced in national guidelines.

 Sodium valproate is associated with a significant risk of birth defects and developmental disorders in children exposed to valproate in utero.